Smarties89/ses/README.md

 * **thematrix** - The matrix.
 * **installdockerubuntu** - Simple installer script for installing latest (working) version of docker(Wrapper for https://docs.docker.com/installation/ubuntulinux/#ubuntu-trusty-1404-lts-64-bit ).

+If you have a nice script, add it to the repo folder and make a pull request, and I will add it to the sunday.zone server

 Running your own repository
 ---------------------------